dominique-mueller/angular2-notifier/README.md

 There are lots of possible enhancements or new features that would be awesome to have in this library.
 Some examples are:

+- Add pull request template and contributing guidelines
 - Automated tests
 - HTML templates as messages
 - Notification symbol (e.g. checkmark, cross, custom icon / image ...)
 - Custom animation presets
+- More provided themes
 - Local notification options, including callback functions
 - Enhanced stacking (e.g. document size as limit, negative values, ...)
 - Generate bundles